 - Firewood, this is your traditional 6in x 2ft type firewood you’ve seen all your life.
 Depending on the type of wood, it can burn fairly fast or very slow, but that’s a whole other topic.
 If you have any firewood, it works great.
 I’m not linking firewood, you know how to get that.
 Check gas stations and grocery stores along your route, if it’s a camping area, they will have it.

-How to Build a Campfire Step 5: Lighting the Fire
+Step 5: Lighting the Fire

 Lighting the fire is sometimes more challenging than expected.
 There isn’t much worse than your 8-year-old son saying beforehand “dad can make a fire anywhere, he’s the best at making a fire”.
 10 minutes later he’s watching you with a confused look on your face as you are STILL trying to light the fire.